-We draw attention to Note 3.1.1, Basis of Preparation, which describes the directors' assessment of the impact of COVID-19 on the Group's results and financial position.
-This matter is considered to be of fundamental importance to the understanding of the financial statements, due to its nature and significance.
+We draw attention to Note 3.1.1 of the financial statements, which describes the effects of COVID-19 on the Group's operations.
 Our opinion is not modified in respect of this matter.

 Key Audit Matters

 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current year.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.